-Years ago however, I found this artichoke and lemon salad on The River Cafè Cookbook by Gray and Rogers, two ladies I wish would have been my neighbors.
-This salad is so perfect that does not need any interpretation, it cannot be adapted or improved, it’s mine for life.
+Years ago however, I found this artichoke and lemon salad on The River Cafè Cookbook by Gray and Rogers, two ladies I wish would have been my neighbors and not only because they are so famous.
+This salad is so perfect that does not need any interpretation, it cannot be adapted or improved, and everyone loves it.
+I have treasured it ever since.

 Admittedly, I have decreased the amounts of olive oil, but that’s it.
-This is one of the advantages of living in Umbria: my olive oil tastes better, I don’t need so much.
+This is one of the advantages of living in Umbria: my olive oil tastes better so I don’t need so much.

 - 4 organic lemons